edubart/nelua-lang/docs/pages/overview.md

 ```

 #### Stepped For
-The last parameter in for syntax is the step, it's counter is always incremented
+The last parameter in for syntax is the step.
+Its counter is always incremented
-with `i = i + step`, by default step is always 1, when using negative steps reverse for is possible:
+with `i = i + step`.
+By default the step is always 1.
+When using negative steps, a reverse for loop is possible:

 ```nelua
 for i=5,0,-1 do